Softwerkskammer-Linz/SocratesHomepage/content/home/en/code-of-conduct.md

 #### CoC Violations

-If you think someone has experienced our code of conduct - even if you were not directly involved, like you just overheard a conversation - please:
+If you think someone has violated our code of conduct - even if you were not directly involved, like you just overheard a conversation - please:

 * Let the person know that what they did is not appropriate and ask them to stop.